The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If you’re a veteran and want to build a new home, you have the option of no-down payment financing backed by the U.S. Department of Veterans Affairs.
+If you’re a veteran and want to build a new home, you might be eligible for no-down payment financing backed by the U.S. Department of Veterans Affairs.
 Here’s what you need to know about building a home with a VA loan.

 What is a VA construction loan?